 Time Zones in Martinique

-Martinique uses one time zone across the entire country: America/Martinique (UTC-4).
-That means the capital Fort-de-France and other major places including Le Lamentin, Le Robert, Sainte-Marie, Le François, Ducos, Saint-Joseph, La Trinité, Rivière-Pilote, and Le Gros-Morne all follow the same clock.
+Martinique uses one time zone across the entire country: America/Martinique, which is UTC-4 all year.
+There are no additional regional time zones, so the same local time applies in Fort-de-France, Le Lamentin, Le Robert, Sainte-Marie, Le François, Ducos, Saint-Joseph, La Trinité, Rivière-Pilote, and Le Gros-Morne.

 Martinique Country Details